Top Commitment to Sustainability

 • We are supporting new approaches to community development that include regional energy design.
 We are working to build a next-generation resilient town in Obuse Town, Nagano Prefecture, and working alongside community members, companies, and governments to create resource recycling and regional co-prosperity mechanisms through a partnership with Tokyu Corporation in the Tama Denentoshi area.

 • We disseminate information through media requests of energy analysts specializing in decarbonization and appearances at seminars.
+We also serve as an advisor to local governments.

 • The entire Group is promoting efforts to go paperless for internal communication.
 Furthermore, we are accelerating initiatives for green purchasing and decarbonization by no longer offering beverages in plastic (PET) bottles, completing the switchover to LED ceiling lighting at our offices, and switching clear folders made of plastic to paper-based ones in the Group’s business premises.